junzis/pyModeS/docs/pipe.md

 aircraft.
 This keeps streaming decode cost independent of the total active- aircraft count without allowing stale state to affect inference.

+### Timestamp semantics

+Pass the message's source or capture timestamp—not the wall-clock time at which replay happens. `PipeDecoder` uses it for CPR pairing, anchor age, local CPR, plausibility envelopes, and TTL expiry.

+Reordered input is supported.
+An older message can pair with a newer opposite CPR parity, but source timestamps determine which parity is newer.
+Older state, altitude, velocity, and local-position observations cannot replace a newer anchor.
+Eviction follows the stream's timestamp high-water mark, so a late older message cannot revive state that a newer observation already expired.

+If `timestamp` is omitted, stateless payload decoding and basic Comm-B state updates still work, but time-dependent features—CPR pair matching, local airborne CPR, ICAO trust promotion, plausibility anchors, and TTL expiry—cannot operate reliably and are skipped where required.

 ### High-volume pre-filtering

 `PipeDecoder` returns a complete decode for every message offered to it.